 Step 2: Let it Reach A Mild Boil

-Set the burner on medium-high heat, wait until it reaches a mild boil.
+Set the burner on medium-high heat, and wait until it reaches a mild boil.
 Once it has, set a timer for 20 minutes and watch as the resin begins to decarboxylate and remove itself from the grinder.

 NOTE: You do not want to put the heat too high.
 Doing this will result in the milk evaporating too quickly, which could end up leaving you with a sticky grinder.
 Don’t rush the process.